Mic-M/ioBroker.smartcontrol/README.md

 ## Changelog

 ### 0.5.9
-* (Mic-M) New feature: 'Target Devices' -> 'Target URLs': added separate URL field to switch device off
+* (Mic-M) **Breaking Change** New feature: 'Target Devices' -> 'Target URLs': added separate URL field to switch device off.
+This is breaking, since adapter admin config will have blank fields of 'Target URLs' once you update the adapter, and state ids will change as well.
 * (Mic-M) Enhancement: 'Target Devices' -> 'Target URLs' : [Allow DNS name](https://forum.iobroker.net/post/510154)

 ### 0.5.8